Capital Anesthesia Partners

 • TRICARE

-• United Healthcare (Optimum, UMR)
+• United Healthcare (Optum, UMR)

-* We are NOT contracted with Johns Hopkins Medical Plan though anesthesia services for some EHP PPO members may be covered if their plan accesses the MultiPlan network.
+* Johns Hopkins Medical Plan though anesthesia services for some EHP members may be covered if their plan accesses the Cigna wrap network.
+Members should consult with their Human Resources department to confirm participation.

 NPI Number: 1265715692